 However, a moodboard for a particular project could also be as simple as copying and pasting images from a quick google search into a Pages or Word document.

-By using these two pre-production strategies, you will find that your production time is streamlined, you’ll avoid potentially costly mistakes, clearly define your plot and story, and ensure your narrative stays on track when you begin shooting.
+By using these two pre-production strategies, you will find that your production time for narrative photography is streamlined, you’ll avoid potentially costly mistakes, clearly define your plot and story, and ensure your narrative stays on track when you begin shooting.